DogofDoom/MidnightBot/commandlist.md

 `.byepm`  |  Stellt ein ob die Verabschiedung im Channel, oder per PN geschickt wird.
 `.greetpm`  |  Stellt ein ob der Gruß im Channel, oder per PN geschickt wird.
 `.spmom`  |  Toggles whether mentions of other offline users on your server will send a pm to them.
 `.logserver`  |  Toggles logging in this channel.
-Logs every message sent/deleted/edited on the server. **Owner Only!**
+Logs every message sent/deleted/edited on the server. **Bot Owner Only!**
-`.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle. **Owner Only!**
+`.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle. **Bot Owner Only!**
-`.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now. **Owner Only!**
+`.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now. **Bot Owner Only!**
 `.repeatinvoke`, `.repinv`  |  Zeigt die Repeat Nachricht sofort an und startet den Timer neu.
 `.repeat`  |  Wiederholt eine Nachricht alle X Minuten.
 Falls nicht spezifiziert, Wiederholung ist deaktiviert.
 Benötigt 'manage messages'. | `.repeat 5 Hello there`
 `.rotateplaying`, `.ropl`  |  Toggles rotation of playing status of the dynamic strings you specified earlier.